Bud (1783 ship): Career

-3rd enslaving voyage (1785–1786): Captain Huaitt sailed from Liverpool on 28 July 1785, bound for Nuñez-Assini.
+3rd voyage transporting enslaved people (1785–1786): Captain Huaitt sailed from Liverpool on 28 July 1785, bound for Nuñez-Assini.
 When she reached the West Indies Bud stopped at Barbados, with 238 captives, before going on to Trinidad and Tobago.
 She arrived at Trinidad and Tobago in April 1786 with 238 captives.
 She sailed for Liverpool on 10 May and arrived back home on 8 July.
 At some point Captain Caesar Otway replaced Huaitt.
 She had left Liverpool with 31 crew members and had suffered five crew deaths on her voyage.

-4th enslaving voyage (1786–1788): Captain John Cash sailed from Liverpool on 1 November 1786, and acquired captives at Nuñez-Assini.
+4th voyage transporting enslaved people (1786–1788): Captain John Cash sailed from Liverpool on 1 November 1786, and acquired captives at Nuñez-Assini.
 Bud arrived at St Kitts on 1 December 1787.
 She embarked 200 captives and she arrived with 191, for a 4% mortality rate.
 She arrived back at Liverpool on 3 March 1788.
 She had left Liverpool with 30 crew members and she had suffered 10 crew deaths on her voyage.

-5th enslaving voyage (1788–1789): Captain John Clare Liverpool on 4 September 1788.
+5th voyage transporting enslaved people (1788–1789): Captain John Clare Liverpool on 4 September 1788.
 He acquired captives at Cape Grand Mount and arrived at Grenada on 11 April 1789 with 159 captives.
 Bud arrived back at Liverpool on 14 July.
 She had left Liverpool with 22 crew members and had suffered seven crew deaths on her voyage.

 In 1789, Bud's owners had her lengthened.
 The Slave Trade Act 1788 (Dolben's Act) was the first British legislation passed to regulate the shipping of enslaved people.
 The Act limited the number of enslaved people that British slave ships could transport, based on the ships' tons burthen.
 At a burthen of 97 tons, the cap would have been 162 captives; at a burthen of 162 tons, the cap was 270 captives.